 "The way of the world!" exclaimed Sarge, his eyes burning with the same passion embedded in his voice.
 "Those bastards ain’t Red OR Blue…they think it’s a grand ol’ time to go around blowin’ up bases, stealin’ gear and causin’ all sortsa ruckus!
 Hah!
 Like a buncha guerilla squirrely tactics could put an end to this glorious war!"

-The wolf tilted his head somewhat before fixing Simmons with a querulous look.
-The maroon chupadore looked at Sarge briefly as he cleared his throat.
+The wolf tilted his head somewhat before fixing Simmons with a querulous expression.
+Simmons looked at Sarge briefly as he cleared his throat.
 "Well, uh…I mean, Sarge basically covered it."
 He rubbed the back of his head slowly.
 "I’ve never had any run-ins with them, myself, but, well…they’re pretty much considered terrorists.
 And it’s pretty stupid to try and change something that the entire world is basically on the same page with.
 It’s a losing fight," he concluded, though his tone was less than convincing.

 Lone understood enough to not press further, nodding a few times.
 "Yeah, I got it.
 Fair enough.
 I figure I’ll be the one coming along with you guys, if, uh…if that’s cool.
 So…yeah, promise I won’t go joining any rebellions or anything."

-The veteran soldier squinted in the lupine’s direction and then nodded once in return.
+Sarge squinted in the wolf's direction and then nodded once in return.
 "You mind what I told ya about the way things work ‘tween us and the Blues, and we’ll be alright," he growled before pointing at Simmons.
 "Get yer tail to bed, Private!
 We roll out in six!"

 "Ah, it’s actually Private First Class, sir," Simmons corrected as humbly as he could, raising a claw awkwardly.
 "And I think you’ll find I’m on track for another promotion soon based on the length of my time served and what I would consider pretty exemplary perfor--"

-"Ya ain’t gonna be more’n a janitorial assistant if you and Grif ain’t ready to move tonight!"
-Sarge barked, which was more than enough encouragement to earn a mumbled apology and salute from the lanky chupadore before he rushed off to his quarters.
+"Ya ain’t gonna be more’n a janitorial assistant if you and Grif ain't ready to move tonight!"
+Sarge barked, which was more than enough encouragement to earn a mumbled apology and salute from Simmons before he rushed off to his quarters.
 The sergeant grunted his approval and then turned toward the group of visitors just as Graceful stalked back into the room.
-"We can accompany one," he noted briskly, giving a sharp nod in Lone’s direction.
+"We c'n accomodate one," he noted briskly, giving a sharp nod in Lone’s direction.
 "Don’t matter to me much who goes.
 Whoever is left behind, yer technically gonna be under Donut’s command, if you choose to stick around.
 Ain’t no hair off my tuft if you do…just don’t stir up no trouble you won’t be able to fix yerselves."
-The scarred chupa locked eyes with Graceful for a few moments, then grumbled something under his breath as he left the four strangers to themselves and headed to the kitchen to check on his remaining soldier.
+Sarge locked eyes with Graceful for a few moments, then grumbled something under his breath as he left the four strangers to themselves and headed to the kitchen to check on his remaining soldier.

-Graceful Melody’s cold silver gaze remained on the grizzled soldier until he disappeared around the corner, and the slender pony snorted disdainfully when the quartet was left alone.
-"Ain’t takin’ a single order from that poof," the equine muttered as he slowly flexed his shoulders.
+Graceful Melody’s cold silver gaze remained on the grizzled soldier until he disappeared around the corner, and the pony snorted disdainfully when the quartet was left alone.
+"Ain’t takin’ a single order from that poof," he muttered as he slowly flexed his shoulders.
 Riffraff cleared his throat awkwardly while Amdusias rolled his eyes.